MBANS8A1/Income_and_Expenses_Application/README.md

    //Image of Income Screen

-   You can scroll down a view the different incomes along with the day and month the income was received.
-By clicking on a particular income you will taken to the Add Transaction screen where you can update the     income if you want to.
+   You can scroll down and view the different incomes along with the day and month the income was received.
+By clicking on a particular income you will taken to the "Add Transaction" screen where you can update     the income if you want to.

   ### Expense Screen